osuthailand/Akari/README.md

 Some stuff isn't available on other private servers, since this AP has custom stuff, such as, registered and active users graph. also private db stuff.

 plz contribute to make code or speed better :thumbsup:

+*shit is made in python3.9, with starlette jinja2 starlette_sessions bcrypt aiohttp orjson uvloop (i think) and that's it, i think*